Program Structure/Curriculum

 - Excel

-- Career management consultation (with impressive outcomes)
+- Career management consultation (impressive outcomes)

 Ohio State Fisher College of Business HR Majors ONLY: The MHRM program makes it easy to continue your education by allowing Fisher undergraduates with a major in human resources to waive out of three courses (9 credit hours) in the curriculum and replace them with electives.
 Here are the courses that get replaced: